-Quick and Easy Recipe for Turon, a Philippine Banana Roll Dessert
+Quick and Easy Recipe for Turon: Filipino Banana Roll Dessert

-Crunchy, sugary, and simply yummy, turon is a popular street food in the Philippines that Filipinos love to munch for their merienda or mid-afternoon snacks.
+Crunchy, sugary, and simply yummy, turon is a popular Filipino street food that locals love to munch for their merienda, or mid-afternoon snacks.

-Turon is such a staple in the Philippine snack menu.
-Many sidewalk eateries, kiosks, and street vendors in the country peddle this crispy saccharine chow, along with the other popular street foods like banana cue, camote cue, and maruya.
+Turon is a staple on the Filipino snack menu.
+Many local sidewalk eateries, kiosks, and street vendors peddle this sweet and crispy treat, along with the other popular street foods like banana cue, camote cue, and maruya.

 What makes turon even more massively popular is its price.
-Per serving, turon can set you back by mere pennies.
+Per serving, this snack will set you back by mere pennies.
 Can’t beat it!

-Now, here’s the quick and easy recipe for the Philippine turon, Filipinos’ well-loved banana roll dessert.
+Now, here’s the quick and easy recipe for the turon, the well-loved banana roll dessert from the Philippines.

-- brown sugar – 1 ½ cups to 2 cups, depending on how sweet you want your turon to be
+- 1 ½ cups to 2 cups brown sugar (depending on how sweet you want your turon to be)

-- lumpia wrapper or crepe wrapper – 10-12 pieces, the fewer the wrapper the bigger the turon
+- 10-12 lumpia wrappers or crepe wrappers (the fewer the wrappers the bigger the turon)

-- saba or cardaba banana – 6 pieces; cut vertically and, if needed to fit inside the wrapper, horizontally
+- 6 saba or cardaba bananas, cut vertically (and horizontally, as well, if needed to fit inside the wrapper)

-- On a plate, pour in brown sugar.
+- On a plate, pour the brown sugar.

 - Thoroughly coat the bananas with brown sugar by rolling them on the plate.

 - On a separate plate, place a lumpia wrapper.
-If you cannot find a lumpia wrapper, then you may just want to use a crepe wrapper.
+If you cannot find lumpia wrappers where you live, you may substitute crepe wrappers.

-- Place a serving of sugar-coated bananas at the middle of the wrapper.
+- Place a serving of sugar-coated bananas in the middle of the wrapper.

 - Add in slivers of ripe jackfruit or your preferred complementary fillings.

-- Roll the wrapper upwards then fold in its left and right side to the center.
-Continue rolling the wrapper up until done.
+- Roll the wrapper upwards then fold in its left and right side toward the center.
+Continue rolling the wrapper up until it is done.

-- Once done rolling, seal the end flap of the wrapper with a little amount of water.
+- Once done rolling, seal the end flap of the wrapper with a small amount of water.

-- In a pan set over medium heat, pour in the cooking oil.
+- In a pan set over medium heat, add the cooking oil.
 Wait until the oil is well heated.

-- Put in the excess brown sugar into the pan and allow it to float to the surface.
+- Add the excess brown sugar into the pan and allow it to float to the surface.

-- Deep fry the wrapped bananas until they are crunchy and golden brown.
+- Deep-fry the turon until they are crunchy and golden brown.